mpquinta/itinerary-creator/readme.md

  - Add restaurant and activities to itinerary by appointment
  - Edit date and time of given activity within an itinerary
  - View top-rated itineraries
+ - Users can vote on their favorite itinerary

 # Installation
 1. Get a free API Key at https://fusion.yelp.com/